ngvuthtinh/ngvuthtinh/README.md

 # 🚀 About Me

-I'm Nguyen Vu Thanh TInh, a Computer Science student passionate about building high-quality web applications and scalable backend systems.
+I'm Nguyen Vu Thanh Tinh, a Computer Science student passionate about engineering reliable software applications and scalable backend systems.

 I enjoy turning ideas into real products, from designing responsive web user interfaces to developing secure backend APIs and managing databases.

 Currently, I'm focusing on:

-* 💻 Full-stack Web Development
+* ⚙️ Backend Engineering
-* ⚙️ Backend Systems & API Design
+* 🗄️ Database Architecture
-* 🤖 Artificial Intelligence
+* 🤖 Applied AI Integration

 Always open to learning new technologies and collaborating on impactful projects.